sumansauravmay/Sports_App_Full_Stack/README.md

 -   Join to the event
 -   view joined Participants
 -   Token Based Authentication
--   Search bu game name
+-   Search by game name
 -   Filter by game

 ## 🚀 Team Member:-